Tertium quid: In literature

 Also, Robert Browning uses the term "Tertium Quid" in his long narrative poem The Ring and the Book for a section presenting third, more balanced viewpoint on the 1698 Roman murder case his poem discusses, different from the opinions expressed in the sections "Half Rome" and "The Other Half Rome", which strongly sympathize with, or equally deplore, the accused.

 Tertium Quid is also the title of a book of essays on various topics by Edmund Gurney, published in 1887.
 He has chosen topics which had opposing points of view but for which he proposes a third way of considering them.

+Cormac McCarthy uses the term "tertium quid" in the events synopsis before Chapter VII of Blood Meridian, a reference to the idea that humankind's existence is governed by free will, fate, and a third, unknowable element.